Kärcher Pressure Reducer & Particle Filter

 Pressure Reducer & Particle Filter

 The pressure reducer with filter reduces the input pressure from max.
-12 bar to an optimal 4 bar for the Kärcher Rain System®.
-The filter protects the Kärcher Rain System® from dirt particles.
+12 bar to an optimal 4 bar for the Kärcher Rain System™.
+The filter protects the Kärcher Rain System™ from dirt particles

-The pressure reducer with filter is part of the Kärcher Rain System®.
+The pressure reducer with filter is part of the Kärcher Rain System™.
 It reduces the input pressure from max.
-12 bar to an output pressure of 4 bar and is installed between the feeder hose and Kärcher Rain System®.
+12 bar to an output pressure of 4 bar and is installed between the feeder hose and Kärcher Rain System™.
 The particle filter protects the system from dirt particles.
 The filter inlay can be easily removed and cleaned.
-There is a tap connector on the input side, which is compatible with all known click systems.
-The output side is the connection for the Kärcher Rain System® hose or the soaker hose.
-The hoses are attached directly and fixed using a union nut, without any need for tools.
-The efficient Kärcher Rain System® combines the advantages of micro-dripping and conventional watering systems.
+There is a tap connector on the input side, which is compatible with all karcher tap connectors.
+The output side is the connection for the Kärcher Rain System™ hose or the soaker hose.
+The hoses are simple to attach and fixed, without the need for tools.
+The efficient Kärcher Rain System™ combines the advantages of micro-dripping and conventional watering systems.
 It works with up to 4 bar pressure, can be individually adapted to almost any type of garden and works perfectly with the SensoTimer for needs-based watering control.

 Features and benefits